Recommended reading

 resolve

-is used for delivering a result (in case of success).
+is a function that puts a result into the Promise (in case of success).

 reject

-is used for delivering an error (in case of failure).
+is a function that puts an error into the Promise (in case of failure).

 The Promise constructor uses the revealing constructor pattern: